Understanding Alzheimer's Disease One Mouse at a Time

 We are currently pursuing three avenues of study.
 One project explores the genetic basis of cognitive reserve by engineering mice to express a gene variant associated with preserved cognition in patients with Alzheimer's neuropathology.
 Complementary studies examine how brain aging contributes to Alzheimer's risk using mice designed to stop time through exogenous control of amyloid onset.
 Finally, we are investigating the basis for progressive neuronal vulnerability in Alzheimer's using mice created to test whether circuit function contributes to disease susceptibility.
 Our hope is that mice and men share sufficient similarities in genetic architecture, basic physiology, and neuronal circuitry to gain insight from one useful in understanding the other.

 1. What is the molecular basis for Alzheimer’s disease?
 How does a small peptide like Aβ lead to the devastating cognitive decline of AD?
 What accounts for the decade of lag time between the start of Aβ accumulation and the onset of memory complaints?

-3. What makes neurons of the entorhinal cortex particularly vulnerable in AD?
-Might loss of these cells contribute to both episodic memory symptoms and spatial disorientation?
+4. What makes neurons of the entorhinal cortex particularly vulnerable in AD?
+Might their normal role in episodic memory contribute to their frailty in disease?